jeya-maria-jose/Medical-Transformer/README.md

 ## News:

-:rocket: : Checkout our latest work [UNeXt](https://arxiv.org/abs/2203.04967), a faster and more efficient segmentation architecture which is also easy to train and implement! \
+:rocket: : Checkout our latest work [UNeXt](https://arxiv.org/abs/2203.04967), a faster and more efficient segmentation architecture which is also easy to train and implement!
+Code is available [here](https://github.com/jeya-maria-jose/UNeXt-pytorch).

 ### About this repo: